laninsky/UCE_processing_steps/README.md

 ```

 ## Obtaining \*.nex file for use with https://github.com/Tagliacollo/PFinderUCE-SWSC-EN
 Alternately, instead of not partitioning, or partitioning on cloudforest models, you might want to use PFinderUCE-SWSC-EN.
 In this case, the data needs to be partitioned by locus.
-This script should be run in your phylip_w_missing folder (e.g. every taxon should be present for every UCE).
-Once inside that folder:
+This script should be run in your phylip_w_missing folder e.g. every taxon should be present for every UCE i.e. it should be run in the phyluce output folder that has a separate phylip file per locus, but where you have each taxon present (missing data has been "added" based on the phyluce pipeline.
+The code we used for this is [here](https://github.com/laninsky/UCE_processing_steps#adding-missing-data-designators), but names have to be lower case and the adding-missing-data-designators script has to be run with --verbatim for it to work due to this [phyluce issue](https://github.com/faircloth-lab/phyluce/issues/34).
+Thanks for flagging this @ymilesz !).
+Once you have your phylip_w_missing folder, inside that folder:
 ```
 Rscript partition_by_locus.R
 ```